Polyneue/behance-api/docs/API.md

 #### opts
 Type: `Object`
-To see a list of options, see [User Endpoints](https://www.behance.net/dev/api/endpoints/2)
+For a list of options, see [User Endpoints](https://www.behance.net/dev/api/endpoints/2)

+---

 ### Teams Endpoint
 Search for teams.